 Here’s how I set my table for Easter this year.
 Thanks to Chloe from Celebrate and Decorate, for inviting me to participate in the Easter table hop.
 Below are plenty of Easter tablescape ideas.

-Table linens – the foundation of every table setting
+Table Linens – the foundation of every table setting

-You can find a similar polka dot table cloth from ETSY seller Cozylinen.
+You can find a similar polka dot tablecloth from ETSY seller Cozylinen.

-I almost always use white napkins because you can bleach them so easily if they gets food on them, which is what they are meant for after all.
+I almost always use white cloth napkins because you can bleach them so easily if they get food on them, which is what they are meant for after all.
 I like to use linen because it is supposed to look soft and not ironed.
 Did I mention that I hate to iron!